djplaner/memex/journal/todays-note.md

 ## Seek

 - Explore if Svelte kit starter can be adapted for user script development
+- Applications to mathematics pedagogy of Python, mindtools
 - Explore questions of consistency in UX design missing the point that the bigger purpose of UX is to solve the user's problem

 ### Reading